Filament UI

 Filament UI is only half of an integration.
 You still need Core runtime setup: migrations, user resolution, workflow definitions (code or UI), assignee resolvers, sync, and host business triggers (

 DBFlow::start()).
-Complete the Host Integration Checklist first.
+Complete Advanced Host Integration before production use.

 Security: The package ships with